Evaluation Methodologies in Software Protection Research: Sample Treatment

-Clearly, research into SP is lacking in this regard.
-Our results show that in a small minority of the papers, contributions get evaluated on samples that are representative of real-world SP usage.
-This is a shortcoming for deobfuscation and analysis papers, that are evaluated on unrealistically weak protected samples, as well as for obfuscation papers, many of which apparently do not evaluate the composability and the complementarity of their contributions over existing ones.
-In particular in goodware research, where the authors create protected samples themselves, and thus can provide clear descriptions of the deployed protections, the numbers are appalling.

-Obviously not all papers that limit the evaluation to a single or few protections are problematic.
-In particular for all fundamental research, at low so-called technology readiness levels (TRLs), it can be perfectly reasonable to evaluate techniques on unrealistically simple use cases.
-Our numbers do indicate, however, that the field of SP seems to be running behind in demonstrating that the presented techniques are capable of achieving a high TRL.
+\bemph{Only in a small minority of the papers, contributions get evaluated in protected samples that are representative of real-world SP usage.} This lack of mature evaluation is a shortcoming for deobfuscation and analysis papers that are evaluated on unrealistically weak protected samples, as well as for obfuscation papers, many of which apparently do not evaluate the complementarity of their contributions over existing ones.
+In particular, in goodware research, where the authors create protected samples themselves and thus can provide clear descriptions of the deployed protections, the numbers are appalling.
+Obviously, not all papers that limit the evaluation to a single or few protections are problematic.
+In particular, for all fundamental research at low technology readiness levels (TRLs), it can be perfectly reasonable to evaluate techniques on unrealistically simple use cases.
+Our numbers do indicate, however, that the field of goodware SP is running behind in demonstrating that the presented techniques are capable of achieving a high TRL.

-Two protections stand out as being deployed in isolation in analysis/deobfuscation papers: VIR in goodware papers, and ENC in malware papers.
-As for the latter, this is mostly due to the bias mentioned in the intro of \cref{sec:protections}: many malware papers mention that their real-world malware samples are packed, either because they specifically target packed malware or because an unpacking step need to be included in their analysis tool flow, but do not mention any other techniques that are deployed on those samples, because the authors do not know which ones have been applied and because their analysis is (sufficiently) orthogonal to other SPs.
+Two protections stand out as being deployed in isolation in analysis/deobfuscation papers: virtualization for goodware and packing/encryption for malware.
+As for the latter, this is mostly due to the papers not containing all ground-truth / provenance information: Many malware papers mention that their real-world malware samples are packed, either because they specifically target packed malware or because an unpacking step is included in their tool flow, but do not mention any other techniques that are deployed on those samples because the authors do not know which ones have been applied and because their analysis is (sufficiently) orthogonal to other SPs.